-3.2 Calculating the Reached QoA
+3.3 Calculating the Reached QoA

-Given a stochastic graph G(V,E) and a replica set R. The objective of this problem is to check for all demanding nodes whether the reached availability satisfies the required QoA for them, i.e., whether $\overline{A}(R)$ is 1 or 0.
-In comparison to the problem of finding a good placement decribed in Section 3.1, this problem requires a solution which exactly tests whether the result is 1 or 0.
-Some similar works are introduced in the literature, which are devoted to the problem of network reliability [11].
+Given a stochastic graph G(V,E) and a replica set R with its topological placement T(R).
+The objective of this problem is to check for all demanding nodes whether the reached availability satisfies the required QoA for them, i.e., whether $\overline{A}(R)$ is 1 or 0.
+In comparison to the problem of finding a good placement decribed in Section 3.2, this problem requires a solution which exactly tests whether the result is 1 or 0.
+Some similar works are introduced in the literature, which are devoted to the problem of network reliability [13].
 The methods that provide an exact reliability are called exact methods, in contrast to the heuristic methods which provide an approximate result.